VasilisG/FlappyBirdClone/README.md

 Use <kbd>Space</kbd> to flap and restart the game in case of losing.

 ## P.S.
-Try to restrain your self from bursting into tears (or laughs) while viewing the game's code.
+Try to restrain yourself from bursting into tears (or laughs) while viewing the game's code.

 It's not easy at all, but please make an effort.